kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 ## Open Questions

-- Reasonable defaults
+- Reasonable defaults (how do we behave in the absence of user-specified values in optional fields)
   - Should use cases be required?
 Or can a customer simply create a pool, and direct requests to the pool, and expect even fairness/priority across the different LoRA adapters that are requested?
     - If so?
 How should we handle the mix between explicit and implicit use cases?
 Are implicit usecases just default everything? (and inherently lower prio).
     - NOTE: Current thinking is this is yes we should allow non-use case defined requests, but is a security risk if on by default.
 So pools should opt-in
 - Configuration control
   - How many routing decisions should we make on behalf of the user vs allow for configuration?
-     - Do we decide that SLO adherence is stricter than Fariness adherence?
+     - Do we decide that SLO adherence is stricter than Fairness adherence?
 Do we allow for configuration of such tooling? (would be expressed in the BackendPool API)